 How to speed up a VPN connection

-If you notice a slow VPN connection, there are several things you can try to speed it up.
+If your VPN connection is slower than expected or you notice it starts to lag, there are several things you can try to speed it up.

 • Switch to a wired connection: Try using a wired connection like ethernet instead of Wi-Fi.
 Wireless connections are usually slower because they use a shared channel to transfer data between devices, increasing latency.

 • Restart your device: Devices accumulate removable files over time.
 These files eat into the system’s available memory, slowing down your connection.
-Try rebooting your device to clear memory and free up resources.
+Try rebooting your device to clear its memory and free up resources.
 A reboot can also feed the device new programming instructions that can make the VPN connection faster.

-• Restart the router or modem: Your router or modem may slow down as it accumulates junk and experiences memory leaks over time.
+• Restart the router or modem: Your router or modem may slow down as it accumulates junk files and experiences memory leaks over time.
 Restarting it can clear unnecessary data, reset the connection and increase VPN speed.

 • Install device updates: Check if there are new software updates for your device.
 New firmware updates may come with fixes for quality issues like lower connection speeds.